shariqazeem/parallaxpay_x402/REAL_EXECUTION_SETUP.md

 >
 > *Click "🔍 Discover" button*
 >
-> "You can see it's connecting to 3 actual Parallax instances - real health checks, real latency measurements, real pricing.
-Green dots mean online, see the actual millisecond latencies."
+> "You can see it's connecting to an actual Parallax instance - real health check, real latency measurement, real pricing.
+Green dot means online, see the actual millisecond latency from the benchmark."

 **1:00-1:30 - Show The Code**
 > "Here's our real swarm system.
 Each agent has a different strategy - speed, cost, balanced.
 They discover providers in parallel, share findings via gossip, and vote on the best option."